anrmk/margo/README.md

 # Margo Assistant
-Simple accounting software for internal use in the company
+is a secure vault for storing and managing shared sensitive information such as passwords, documents and digital identities of enterprises.
+(ASP.NET Core, Semantic-UI, JQuery, MS SQL)

 #Installation